 The research and writing took me nearly 3 years.
 It was worth every minute and every one of the 400,000 words on the site.

 And, now, we continue on.

-Over the next 10 years or so, I’ll actually be driving portions of this route in 1-week chunks.
-I’ll freshen up each of the 60 daily columns as I do.
+I am now driving portions of this route in spring and summer, freshening up each of the 60 daily columns as I do.

 There’ll also be revisions as events happen in the states and cities we’ve covered.
 Our first update was posted shortly after the 60th day in our Day 12 column about Louisiana..
 The new information included the flooding being experienced that week in Lake Charles, a town hit by two strong hurricanes last year.
 Since then, at least one column on the 60 Days site has been updated every day.